-E-link 1 is actually two e-links but.
-There is one RX pair and one clock pair from the LDDC.
+E-link 1 is actually two data e-links but with only one RX pair and one clock pair from the LDDC.
 TTC data are carried by the RX pair.
-L1Data (data sent in response to an L1 Accept) are carried by two TX pairs.
+L1Data (data sent in response to an L1 Accept) is carried by two TX pairs.
 Note there is no explicit clock accompanying the TX data.
 A 40 MHz clock can be derived from the e-link clock sent from the L1DDC to the FPGA.
-For the production MMFE board, the ROC replaces the FPGA.
+For the Production MMFE board, the ROC replaces the FPGA.
+The data format is presumably given in the L1DDC specifications.

 E-link 2 is used for configuration and status data.
-The RX pair is used to send VMM configuration data from the L1DDC to FPGA.
+The RX pair is used to send VMM configuration data from the L1DDC to the FPGA.
 The TX pair is used to send status data (if any) from the FPGA to L1DDC.
 Note there is no explicit clock accompanying the TX data.
-For the production MMFE board, the SCA replaces the FPGA.
+For the Production MMFE board, the SCA replaces the FPGA.
+The data format is defined in the SCA specifications but we have not documented this.